Jerusalem · Leadership Architecture

 I know what I do.
 I’m less sure what I am — when what I do starts to change.

 I have the calling.
-I’m not sure the role still carries it the same way.
+I’m not sure the role still carries it the same way it did.

 One conversation.
 20 minutes.
 One precise question.